6 min read

 Open and honest communication is the foundation to building trust - every time you share information, you show your people you trust them and they, in turn, can trust you to be honest.
 On the flip side, every time you withhold information or, worse, lie about why something is happening in your company, you erode that trust.
 As Reward Gateway’s Co-founder, Helen Craik says, “be as open with your people as you can, as early as you can.
 Employees are much more likely to go to bat for something they understand.”

 Are you taking time to ask your people how they are?
 If you’re doing all the talking and pushing a lot of information out, it might be time to seek feedback and let information in.
 You can seek candid feedback during one-to-one meetings with your team members, or set up an employee survey that asks them about their employee experience.
 Whatever you do, be prepared to talk about the feedback directly.
 You don’t have to know all the solutions to the issues your employees are experiencing, but that shouldn’t stop you from giving them the opportunity to tell you.

 Everyone loves feeling appreciated, and your employees are no different.
 Two out of three employees quit if they don’t feel appreciated at work, so if you’re being stingy with praise, now is the time to start leveraging the power of thank you.
-Don’t wait until the end of the year to recognise people either; create ways that allow managers to recognise their employees and for employees to recognise each other everyday.
-That could be as simple as having a stack of cards at the front desk that people can write notes on, or investing in a rewards and recognition program that allows employees to send Thank you ecards that get shared on a social recognition wall.
+Don’t wait until the end of the year to recognize people either; create ways that allow managers to recognize their employees and for employees to recognize each other everyday.
+That could be as simple as having a stack of cards at the front desk that people can write notes on, or investing in a rewards and recognition program that allows employees to send thank you eCards that get shared on a social recognition wall.